"...a goodly house much of it new builded..."

-Greyfriars (grade I, list #: 1245826) is today a ruined shell of the church of a former Franciscan friary located behind Eastgate Shopping Centre, to the east of St. Mary de Crypt.
+Greyfriars is today a ruined shell of the church of a former Franciscan friary located behind Eastgate Shopping Centre, to the east of St. Mary de Crypt.
 The friary was founded around 1231, seven years after the first Franciscan mission to Britain, in the south-east corner of Gloucester's then still walled Roman perimeter.
 Over the following decades a church was joined by other buildings, and the friary estate expanded to the east and south walls lining what would become today's Brunswick Road and Parliament Street.
-The area to the north of the friary church, today open space between ruin and shopping centre, was a cemetery.
+The area to the north of the friary church, today open space between ruin and shopping centre, was the site of the monastic cemetery.

 In the early 18th century a bowling green was laid out to the south east of the church (below where today's bowling green now lies).
 A dwelling known as Bowling Green House built west of the green in 1747 had been rebuilt as a mansion by 1790, and by 1770 the church had been converted into several private dwellings.